wootfish/theseus.dht/docs/index.md

 ## Mathematical Analysis

-`TODO: In-depth mathematical analysis based on points outlined above.
-I have extensive paper notes on this; a detailed write-up is forthcoming.`
+`TODO: Lay out in-depth mathematical analysis based on points outlined above.
+I have lots of analog notes on this.
+A detailed write-up is forthcoming.`

 ## Implementation Status